Sharon Spielman

 READ MORE: Automate 2025: New Tooling Solutions That Support Safety and Automation

-Eric Halvorson, DigiKey’s senior marketing technology director, along with Heather Fulara, vice president of industrial automation, interconnect and electromechanical, showed Machine Design the latest automation solutions from Siemens, Schneider Electric, SICK, Banner Engineering, Eaton Tripp Lite and Arduino.
+Eric Halvorson, DigiKey’s senior marketing technology manager, automation and control, along with Heather Fulara, vice president of industrial automation, interconnect and electromechanical, showed Machine Design the latest automation solutions from Siemens, Schneider Electric, SICK, Banner Engineering, Eaton Tripp Lite and Arduino.
 Here is just a small sampling.

 Halvorson demonstrated Schneider Electric’s modular tower lights, which can be customized to various heights and colors.
 They offer a range of products, including learning relays, contact storage and wireless push buttons that operate without the need for new wiring, making them ideal for brownfield applications where existing wiring can be a challenge.
 These innovations simplify the installation process, allowing for the opening of garage doors and other functionalities without the complexity of traditional wiring systems.